infosecn1nja/Red-Teaming-Toolkit/README.md

 * **DNSExfiltrator** allows for transfering (exfiltrate) a file over a DNS request covert channel.
 This is basically a data leak testing tool allowing to exfiltrate data over a covert channel. https://github.com/Arno0x/DNSExfiltrator
 * **PyExfil** a Python Package for Data Exfiltration. https://github.com/ytisf/PyExfil
 * **Egress-Assess** is a tool used to test egress data detection capabilities. https://github.com/ChrisTruncer/Egress-Assess
+* **LNKUp** This tool will allow you to generate LNK payloads.
+Upon rendering or being run, they will exfiltrate data. https://github.com/Plazmaz/LNKUp
 * **Powershell RAT** python based backdoor that uses Gmail to exfiltrate data as an e-mail attachment. https://github.com/Viralmaniar/Powershell-RAT

 ## Misc